ibm-cloud-docs/vmwaresolutions/vcenter/vc_esg_config.md

 NSX-T enables the SNAT rule by default.
 For more information about modifying the existing rules, see [Configure Source and Destination NAT on a Tier-0 Logical Router](https://docs.vmware.com/en/VMware-NSX-T-Data-Center/2.4/administration/GUID-45949ACD-9029-4674-B29C-C2EABEB39E1D.html){:external}.

-## Procedure to identify customer subnets details for NSX-V
+## Identifying customer subnets details for NSX-V
 {: #vc_esg_config-procedure-identify-customer-subnets-details}

 The edge **customer-nsx-edge** is intended for your own usage, so you can modify it to define more NAT rules for inbound or outbound traffic.
 These rules must use only the IP addresses on the public or private customer subnets that are ordered on your behalf.